 There has also been demand for small quantities of the crushed anorthosite rock for use as a "lunar simulant" due to its mineralogical similarity with dust on the surface of the moon.
-During the Quarter, a 20-tonne test sample of anorthosite was successfully extracted and shipped to a third party company for testing with the NASA moon rover.
+During the Nine-Month Period, a 20-tonne test sample of anorthosite was successfully extracted and shipped to a third party company for testing with the NASA moon rover.
 If successful, there may be larger future quantities based on their needs.

-No significant expenditures were incurred on the property during the Quarter on the Warren Township Anorthosite Project.
+No significant expenditures were incurred on the property during the Quarter or the Nine-Month Period on the Warren Township Anorthosite Project.